Gorubathan: Administration

 Gorubathan is a community development block in the Kalimpong district.
 Gorubathan block consists of 11 gram panchayats viz.
 Dalim, Gorubathan–I, Gorubathan–II, Patengodak, Todeytangta, Kumai, Pokhreybong, Samsing, Aahaley, Nim and Rongo.
 This block has two police stations: Gorubathan and Jaldhaka.
 The headquarters of this block is in Fagu.
 There is a court of Judicial Magistrate and Civil Judge in Gorubathan which has been functioning since 2005.

 Economy

 Main income source of the people are crops like tea, areca nuts, black cardamom, brooms, ginger and other fruits and vegetable.

 Landmark

 Sombarey Bazar

 Sombarey Bazar is one and only town of Gorubathan.
 It is situated on the east bank of the Chel river.
 Weekly market is organised on every Monday (Sombaar).
 A data of 'West Bengal Disaster Management plans' mentioned the establishment year of Sombarey Bazar as 1905.

 Transport

 Gorubathan is 72 km from district Headquarter Kalimpong and 61 km from Siliguri.
 The nearest city is Malbazar which is just 16 km from the town.
-The nearest railway stations are New Mal Junction railway station and New Jalpaiguri Junction railway station located at a distance of 15 km and 65 km respectively.
+The nearest railway stations are Damdim railway station, New Mal Junction railway station and New Jalpaiguri Junction railway station located at a distance of 12 km, 15 km and 65 km respectively.